275 Hess BoulevardDirections

 Two years ago, you purchase a share of stock from XYZ, Inc. for $200.
 The stock of XYZ has increased in value to $1,000, today.
 If you sold this stock, on the market, you would be exposed to tax on the $800 of capital gain in the stock ($1,000 Stock Value – $200 Cost Basis of Stock = $800 gain in value subject to capital gains tax).

 Rather than selling the stock and paying capital gains, you can give this stock to your favorite charity or church, get the deduction mentioned, above, AND avoid capital gains on the entire transaction.
 Here’s a quick look at the benefits of donating appreciated property:

 IRA Charitable Distributions

-Required minimum distributions, or RMDs, are the distribution of money the government requires a person 70-and-a half to withdraw each year from their IRA or 401k.
+Required minimum distributions, or RMDs, are the distribution of money the government requires a person 70-1/2 to withdraw each year from their IRA or 401(k).
 These distributions are 100% taxable and can create additional tax on your Social Security benefits, even if you would give the money away after you receive it.
-But the good news is that these RMDs also present an opportunity.
+But the good news is that these RMDs also present an opportunity through Qualified Charitable Distributions (QCDs).
 You can take advantage of a provision in the tax code and redirect your RMD to a charity directly, skipping the taxes!
-Contact Ambassador Advisors today to set this up.
+Contact Ambassador Advisors today to learn about QCDs and how to set them up.

-If you have any questions regarding these or other ideas, please call Ambassador Advisors at 717-560-8300.
+If you have any questions regarding these or other ideas, please call Ambassador Advisors.